 The Virginia Beach area boasts numerous historical, cultural, military, and marine attractions.
 Here is just a sampling of some favorites.
 For a complete list, visit http://www.visitvirginiabeach.com/.

 Head north on General Booth only 2.5 miles and you'll be at the famous and fabulous Virginia Beach oceanfront and boardwalk!
 Take it easy and take the trolley, which runs right from KOA to the beach Memorial thru Labor Day, or rent an electric bike or beach cruiser at KOA and ride it all the way on the local bike path!

 Want a beach that's just as beautiful but more quaint?
 Head south 10 miles to Sandbridge Beach.
 Then there's Chix Beach on the Chesapeake Bay for another experience, or other local beaches our staff will be happy to tell you about.

-An a-w-e-s-o-m-e new zipline and aerial adventure experience up in the trees!
+An awesome zipline and aerial adventure experience up in the trees!
 You won't be able to imagine it -- you have to come and see it!

 For ages 5-adult, beginner to expert levels.
-Discounted tickets available daily in the KOA Store.
+Discounted tickets available daily in the KOA Store in summer.
 For details and hours of operation, visit www.virginiabeachadventurepark.com.

-The newest and coolest paintball facility in Virginia Beach is right on KOA's property!
+The coolest paintball facility in Virginia Beach is right across the street from KOA!
 Bring clothes and shoes that can get messy and prepare to have a blast!
 Something for every age and skill level.
-Discounts on admission for KOA campers.
 Rental equipment and paintballs available for a reasonable fee.
 Get details and hours of operation at www.adventuresportspark.com.!